TANYA-CHAN/LinkedIn-Clone/README.md

 <p>
 Step 1
-Navigate through the local folder where you want to clone the repository and run git clone https://github.com/TANYA-CHAN/LinkedIn-Clone-Using-React-Redux.git.
+Navigate through the local folder where you want to clone the repository and run. git clone https://github.com/TANYA-CHAN/LinkedIn-Clone-Using-React-Redux.git.
 It will clone the repo to your local folder.
 Step 2
 Run cd LinkedIn-Clone-Using-React-Redux